Sharonevv/Data-Analysis-Portfolio/week1/notes.md

 - SELECT is used to retrieve data from tables.
 - You can select specific columns or all columns.
 - You can retrieve multiple columns at once.
-- How to use the WHERE clause
+- How to use the WHERE clause in conjunction with logical keywords such as AND, OR, BETWEEN ...
+AND ...

 **Questions**
 - When should I use SELECT * vs selecting specific columns?